GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 <!--| ![](images/observed_interpolated.png) | ![](images/observed_interpolated.png) |
 |----------------|----------------|-->

-The purpose of the present is to implement a neural network to search for a set of spot parameters values that could account for the MA observed in the EB system at hand.
+The purpose of the present is to implement a neural network (NN) to search for a set of spot parameters values that could account for the MA observed in the EB system at hand.
+The key idea is to train the NN with a set of synthetic data to learn the inverse problem.
+The model infered is used to compute the four star spot parameters from the shape of the light curve.

 ## Outline
 - [1-Packages](#1-packages)